-Alimony and Spousal Support Attorney Serving West Palm beach Area
+Alimony and Spousal Support Lawyer Serving West Palm Beach Area

 Alimony is often a source of contention in divorce, because the spouse who has to pay the alimony may believe the amount is too high, or the spouse receiving the alimony may believe the amount is insufficient.
 The original idea behind alimony was to ensure that one spouse was not left at a significant disadvantage after the termination of a marriage, and that usually applied to women, who in the past were less likely to earn the same wage as their husbands.

 But in modern times, it is becoming more common for judges to order a woman to pay alimony to a man in a divorce, and this speaks to the growing equality in pay between women and men.
 Issues involving spousal support are complex.
-Our experienced alimony lawyer in West Palm Beach can help keep you from making a mistake that will cost you for years to come.
+Our experienced alimony lawyer in West Palm Beach can help keep you from making a mistake that could cost you for years to come.

 What Factors Does a Judge Use to Determine Alimony in Florida?

 The state of Florida does not have a formula that judges can use to determine the amount of alimony that one former spouse should pay another.
 As a result, judges must take into account a number of different factors, which include:

 - How long was the couple married? – the longer the marriage lasted, the more likely that one spouse will have to pay alimony, because in a long-lasting marriage there is a higher likelihood of obtaining advanced degrees and achieving promotions at work.